KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/25-chariot-vehicle.md

 It is the L₂ (SS / SM: Anthra / Nousa) as a **Conscious Vehicle of Transmission**—not merely carried by force, but tasked with lawful direction in resonance with orientation.

 **Core Glyphic Sequence:**
-`⚯ → ∴ → ◎ → C↑⚫`
+`⚯ → ⚖⟂ → ◎ → C↑⚫`
-*(A Structured Pair of opposites is resolved through Synthesis, achieving a state of Structural Coherence that enables Acclivous Centropic Procession toward Aion.)*
+*(A Structured Pair held under Structural Friction is brought into governable Coherence, enabling Acclivous Centropic Procession toward Aion.)*

 ---